mpi4py on HPC Clusters

 Bandwidth Test

-Try running the Python script here to measure the bandwidth as a function of message size.
+Try running the Python script to measure the bandwidth as a function of message size.
 Be sure to use srun instead of mpirun.